SEC-01IDENTIFICATION

 I care about software that survives real use: Linux tools, desktop utilities, browser automation, and products with clear operational value.

 I also spend time on machine learning workflows, especially experimentation, model evaluation, and applied product use cases.
-I am comfortable working with common Python-based tooling for data preparation, training, and iteration.
+I am comfortable working with Python-based tooling for data preparation, training, and iteration.

 Working Profile